 Town of Ramsgate Pub

 Next is Wapping Wall where you will find The Wapping Hydraulic Power Station.
 Inside is a display of industrial machinery.
-The space is now used for exhibitions, events and serves food.
+This place is now used for exhibitions, events and serves food.
 It’s a fantastic building to explore.
+However, since I wrote this article I have walked past the Power Station and it looks like it might be closed.
 Just past this is The Prospect of Whitby Pub which is said to be the oldest pub in the vicinity and dates back to 1520.
 If you want to go through one of the narrow alleys you can get to the Thames Foreshore.

 The Wapping Hydraulic Power Station

 If you carry on the Wapping Wall route you will reach The Shadwell Basin with a metal bridge taking you over the inlet of water.
 Continue to Narrow Street (Limehouse) where you will cross over a bridge.
 On this street, you will see a wealth of period properties dating back to the eighteenth century.
 You can admire the Sail Makers House, Dunbar Wharf, Dunstans Wharf and Limehouse Wharf buildings.
 The Grapes Pub is a historic sixteenth-century pub which you might want to visit.
 At The Ropemakers Field is a Herring Gul statue by Jane Ackroyd which is worth a look.